showermat/squashserve/README.md

   - User data: arbitrary user-defined data may follow the archive.
 (This is used, for example, to store the search index for volumes.)
 This region of the file is made available to the user as a `std::istream` when the file is opened.

-The encoder for the file format is implemented in zsr.cpp.
-I provide a small utility for command-line compression and decompression of ZSR files in zsrutil.cpp.
+The encoder for the file format is implemented in `zsr.cpp`.
+I provide a small utility for command-line compression and decompression of ZSR files in `zsrutil.cpp`.
 Its usage is as follows:

     $ zsrutil c indir out.zsr